Allen-yang3/SNIS/README.md

 > For more documentation on installing python please refer to [this](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux) page

+&nbsp;

 ## Running The Simulation

-In this section we will explain how to configure and run experiments on the NS3 simulator.
+In this section we will explain how to configure and run experiments on the NS3 and SNIS simulators.

 ### Starting the Network Simulator